Central to torch is the torch_tensor objects.

 copy_(src, non_blocking=FALSE) -> Tensor

-Copies the elements from src
+Copies the elements from src into self

-tensor and returns self
+tensor and returns self.

-tensor must be broadcastable with the
+The src tensor must be broadcastable with the

-tensor.
+self tensor.
 It may be of a different data type or reside

 on a different device.